12 Products Worth Investing in For Moving Day

 1. Fanny Pack (or Apron, or Tool Belt)

-We’re bringing fanny packs back—or trying.
+We’re bringing fanny packs back — or trying to.
 Moving isn’t a day for fashion statements, so hear us out!
-Wear a fanny pack, apron or tool belt to keep important items organized and at the ready as you need them.
-Think pens, sharpies, packing tape, labels, credit cards, checks and more.
+Wear a fanny pack, apron, or tool belt to keep important items organized and at the ready as you need them.
+Think pens, sharpies, packing tape, labels, credit cards, checks, and more.
 Trendsetter?
 Snag one of the 7 best fanny packs to buy in 2019.

 2. Wardrobe Boxes

 Speaking of all things fashion, transferring your wardrobe from one closet to another without getting your clothes in a wad is always in style.
 Meet wardrobe boxes — boxes with built-in hanging bars that suspend clothing upright for easy transport.
 A 3-pack on Amazon will run you around $35, but unveiling wrinkle-free clothing in your new home?
 Priceless.

 3. Bar Soap

 We want you to put soap where?
 A bar of soap is an easy, resourceful, and mess-free way to fill wall nail holes on the go.
 Bonus: It fits nicely in a fanny pack.
 Set an ivory bar of soap aside to swipe over any unattended holes you discover leading up to and on moving day.